Institutional vs consumer credit inquiries: What’s the difference and why it matters

 In India, regulations mandate that lenders assess a borrower’s credit score as part of the formal credit approval process.
 This score plays a critical role in determining an individual’s loan eligibility, interest rates, and borrowing conditions.
 At the same time, it is equally important for borrowers to be aware of their credit options and how to access their credit information.

-Ensuring that borrowers can easily access their credit details is essential to financial awareness.
-Individuals can check their credit scores by obtaining a report from a credit bureau, with a free version available online.
-However, a common misconception exists—many believe that checking their own credit report might be recorded as a credit inquiry and could negatively impact their score.
-To clarify, an individual accessing their own credit report is completely different from a lender conducting a credit check, and the two types of inquiries have different implications.
+However, a common misconception exists—many believe that checking their credit report might be recorded as a credit inquiry and could negatively impact their score.
+To clarify, an individual accessing their credit report is completely different from a lender conducting a credit check, and the two types of inquiries have different implications.

 How do credit report inquiries differ?

-Credit reports vary based on who initiates the request.
-When an individual checks their own report, it includes details of all credit facilities they have used, such as the name of the financial institution, type of loan, sanctioned amount, and repayment history.
 However, when a lender requests a credit report to assess an applicant’s creditworthiness, the report does not display the names of previously availed credit providers—though it still contains all relevant financial details like loan dates, credit types, sanctioned amounts, and repayment history.

-Credit bureaus track and categorise these inquiries differently:
+Credit bureaus categorise these inquiries differently:

-• Direct-to-consumer inquiry (Soft inquiry): When an individual checks their own credit report, it is classified as a soft inquiry and has no impact on the credit score.
+• Direct-to-consumer inquiry (Soft inquiry): When an individual checks their credit report, it is classified as a soft inquiry and has no impact on the credit score.

 • Institutional inquiry (Hard inquiry): When a lender requests a credit report for loan approval, it is considered a hard inquiry, which may affect the credit assessment depending on the frequency and number of inquiries.

-Borrowers should not be concerned that accessing their own credit report will negatively impact their credit score.
+Borrowers should not be concerned that accessing their credit report will negatively impact their credit score.
 Soft inquiries, whether done through credit bureau websites, bank apps, or third-party financial platforms, do not appear on the credit report and do not influence creditworthiness.
 On the other hand, multiple hard inquiries from lenders within a short period could signal credit risk and may impact the borrower’s score.

 Regularly reviewing credit reports is a key financial habit.
 It allows individuals to verify the accuracy of their credit records, detect discrepancies, and raise concerns with lenders or credit bureaus if needed.
 Given that creditworthiness now plays a role beyond borrowing—such as in employment background checks and financial evaluations—it is essential to actively monitor and manage credit health.